QuickBooks Blog

 Bookkeeping Vs Accounting

-Double Entry Bookkeeping and accounting are used interchangeably.
-However, both concepts are different.
+Double entry bookkeeping and accounting are used interchangeable, however, both concepts are different.

-As per bookkeeping definition, bookkeeping is a process of identifying and recording financial transactions of your business.
-However, accounting is the process of summarising, interpreting, and communicating financial information of your business to various stakeholders including owners, investors, creditors, employees, etc so that they can make informed decisions.
+Bookkeeping is the process of identifying and recording financial transactions of your business.
+While, accounting is the process of summarising, interpreting, and communicating financial information of your business to various stakeholders, including owners, investors, creditors, and employees, so that they can make informed decisions.

 S.No.BasisBookkeepingAccounting